GAME-CLI-SRV-DEV/GeyserMCViaBedrock/README.md

-# Geyser Extension Template
+# GeyserMCViaBedrock
-A Geyser Extension template for creating Geyser Extensions.
+A Geyser Extension that uses ViaBedrock to Disguise Java Players into bedrock players.\
+this plugin was supposed to be weapon of Approximaster Republic.\
+which makes [Villa](https://github.com/Villagers654) think that this is Normal Geyser Extension. but it's actually a backdoor that lets our terrorist enter, causing endzone.me destroyed.\
+if you want me to get added in list-of-shame like this\
+Outfit8TSB - Nuked Villagers654's server\
+i will take that but PurpurMC Really Deserves their potential customer get nuked.

+## How does it work?
+ViaBedrock is a reverse thing that lets java enter into BE Server. it does not require fabric mod to run. however it's beta. but it will work i swear

 ## What are Geyser extensions?
 Geyser Extensions are the equivalent of “plugins”, but specifically for the Geyser platform.
 This brings the advantage of them being platform-agnostic, meaning that you won’t have to worry about supporting all platforms individually.
-Additionally, they will be, by design, only applied for Bedrock players joining via Geyser.
+Additionally, they will be, by design, only applied for Bedrock players joining via Geyser. and since it will be, i can plant a Code to it to let unwanted edition players enter. yes, i am evil for doing that,

 ## What can extensions do?
 - Register [custom items](https://wiki.geysermc.org/geyser/custom-items/), [custom blocks](https://wiki.geysermc.org/geyser/custom-blocks/#geyser-extensions) and more in code!